-Our IB Guide is designed to give you detailed information about our examination results, university destinations and descriptions of the different subjects which the College offers for the International Baccalaureate Diploma and the Preparatory IB Programme.
+Our IB Guide is designed to give you detailed information about our examination results, university destinations as well as descriptions of the different subjects which the College offers for the International Baccalaureate Diploma and the Preparatory IB Programme.

 It also gives me the opportunity to share some of the highlights of the previous academic year.
 They include: